Innova-Group-LLC/custom_admin_docs/src/introduction.md

 - Access rights sharing system based on DRF permissioins
 - Related fields with autocomplete search
 - WYSIWYG editor using TinyMCE 4
-- JSON editor using CodeMirror
+- JSON editor using CodeMirror and JSONForms
 - Related fields Autocomplete and Filters using Vue Tags Input

 ## Links